Airport security: United States

 The Aviation and Transportation Security Act generally required that by November 19, 2002, all passenger screening must be conducted by federal employees.
 As a result, passenger and baggage screening is now provided by the Transportation Security Administration (TSA), part of the U.S. Department of Homeland Security.
 Provisions to improve the technology for detecting explosives were included in the Terrorism Prevention Act of 2004.
 Often, security at category X airports, the U.S. largest and busiest as measured by volume of passenger traffic, is provided by private contractors.
 Because of the high volume of passenger traffic, category X airports are considered vulnerable targets for terrorism.

-Following the failed 2006 liquid bomb plot, United States Homeland Security banned all liquids and gels except baby formula and prescription medicines in the name of the ticket holder in carry-on luggage on all flights and started requiring all passengers to remove their shoes for screening.
+Following the failed 2006 liquid bomb plot and the earlier 2001 unsuccessful shoe bomb plot, United States Homeland Security banned all liquids and gels except baby formula and prescription medicines in the name of the ticket holder in carry-on luggage on all flights and started requiring all passengers to remove their shoes for screening; the shoe removal rule was lifted in 2025.

 From 13 August 2006, airline passengers in the United States could take up to 3.4 USoz of non-prescription medicine, glucose gel for diabetics, solid lipstick, and baby food aboard flights.
 Eventually passengers were allowed to carry only 100 ml of liquid in their hand luggage, TSA standards required all non-medical liquids to be kept in a quart-sized plastic bag, with only one bag per passenger.

 With the increase in security screening, some airports saw long queues for security checks.
 To alleviate this, airports created Premium lines for passengers traveling in First or Business Class, or those who were elite members of a particular airline's Frequent Flyer program.

 The "Screening Passengers by Observation Techniques" (SPOT) program is operating at some U.S. airports.

+In 2023 US DHS Science and Technology Directorate's screening-at-speed program announced that is transforming the current single line screening process into a self-screening flow similar to self-checkout at a US grocery store.